seankwalker/cpsc-490/README.md

 cd server; npm i; npm start
 ```

+(You only need to run `npm i` once, to install requisite packages.
+Thereafter,
+one can stop the server via `SIGINT` or otherwise as usual and restart via
+`npm start`).

-The server should now be accessible.
-By default, it runs on port 3000.
+The server is now accessible.
+By default, it runs on port 3000; this can be
+changed in `server/server.js` if you wish.

 ### Server API

-The server dynamically spins up VNF service chain containers based on
+The server dynamically spins up containers which run VNF service chains
-configuration files passed to its single endpoint, `/start`.
+described by configuration files passed to its single API endpoint, `/start`.

 #### Configuration File Format

-Configuration files should be written in JSON.
-Each file represents a directed
+Configuration files should be written in JSON format.
+Each file represents a
-graph, which in turn is parsed into a service chain by the server.
-For instance,
+directed graph, which in turn is parsed into a service chain by the server.
+For
-for a service chain of Firewall -> Deep Packet Inspection -> Network Address
+instance, for a service chain of Firewall -> Deep Packet Inspection -> Network
-Translation, the configuration file would be as follows:
+Address Translation, the configuration file would be as follows:

 ```json
 [{ "name": "firewall" }, { "name": "dpi" }, { "name": "nat" }]